man-group/ArcticDB/docs/mkdocs/docs/index.md

 2000-01-01 09:00:00     45     17     39     47     47     11     33     31  ...
 ```

-Let's unpick how we end up with that result.
+Let's unpack how we end up with that result.
 The update has

 * replaced the data in the symbol with the new data where the index matched (in this case the 05:00 and 07:00 rows)
 * removed any rows within the date range of the new data that are not in the index of the new data (in this case the 06:00 row)